Towards Scalable Oversight via Partitioned Human Supervision: Methodology

 We assume the complementary label is drawn uniformly at random among the non-$y$ classes \citep{ishida2017neurips}:

-That is, for each item, the revealed wrong index is sampled uniformly from the $K-1$ non-$y$ classes.
-For an item with a complementary label $\bar y \neq y$, define $ W = \mathbb{I}\{\hat y \neq \bar y\} \in \{0,1\}$.
+That is, for each item, the revealed wrong index is sampled uniformly from the $K-1$ non-$Y$ classes.
+For an item with a complementary label $\bar Y \neq Y$, define $ W = \mathbb{I}\{\hat Y \neq \bar Y\} \in \{0,1\}$.
 The assumption in Eq.~\ref{eq:uniform} is enforced by the following data collection protocol.
 We assume that we have a set of questions $\{x_i\}^N_{i=1}$ and $K$ annotators, where each annotator is a human expert in the field of one of the classes.
-For each question $x_i$, choose an annotator uniformly at random (let's say an annotator in charge of the $k$-th class is chosen), and ask ``Is the answer of question $x_i$ class $k$?''.
+For each question $x_i$, choose an annotator randomly (let's say an annotator in charge of the $k$-th class is chosen), and ask ``Is the answer of question $x_i$ class $k$?''.
 If the answer is yes, we save this in the ordinary-label set as an item with (ordinary) class $k$ label.
 If the answer is no, we save this in the complementary-label set as an item with (complementary) class $k$ label.
+Under this protocol, the uniform sampling assumption in Eq.~\ref{eq:uniform} holds by construction (Appendix~\ref{alg:collection}).
+Since each expert is queried with equal probability and only performs a binary compatibility check for their designated class, the potential for systematic annotation bias is substantially reduced.